1Caxz/CardViewList/README.md

 ```

 # Create CardView List with UIViewControler
-First, You need to create your Views/UIViewControler as CardView.
+First, You need to create your UIViewControler as CardView.
 You can see the demo project.
 Make sure run this program inside viewDidAppear for best appearance. "identifier" will let you create more than one CardView list in one page and detect it with the identifier.
 ```swift
 override func viewDidAppear(_ animated: Bool) {